Maharana Pratap Singh Biography- 1572- 1597

 Marriage

-According to tradition, Pratap married to Ajabdi Baisa in childhood.
-Ajabdi Bai was a daughter of a commander in the durbar of Udai Singh- II.
+According to tradition, Pratap married Ajabdi Baisa in childhood.
+Ajabdi Bai was the daughter of a commander in the durbar of Udai Singh II.
 Pratap had to marry several times in his life for political alliance.

 Battle of Chittorgarh

 The encirclement of Chittorgarh by Mughal troops in 1568 is one of the big battles of Maharana Pratap.
-Due to lack of food supply for a long time, worse conditions inside of the fort.
+Due to lack of food supply for a long time, worsen the conditions inside the fort.

 So, instead of dying due to lack of food, Pratap and his troops decided to fight against Mughal.
-Rajput people knew it as “Saka”.
-In the battle, Mughal troops are several times the Rajput troops.
+The Rajput community referred to it as “Saka”.
+In the battle, Mughal troops were several times the Rajput troops.

 Glorious Johar Kund & Brave Women who remained Unconquered